Milorad Bilbija

-Milorad Bilbija (Милорад Билбија; born 17 July 1964) is a Bosnian former professional footballer who played as a defender and current football manager.
+Milorad Bilbija (Милорад Билбија; born 17 July 1964) is a Bosnian retired footballer who played as a defender and current football manager.

 Club career

 Born in Sanski Most, SR Bosnia and Herzegovina, back then still within Yugoslavia, he played for almost a decade with FK Borac Banja Luka in the Yugoslav First and Second Leagues.
 Next, he had a spell alongside compatriot Elvir Bolić at Gaziantepspor in the Turkish Super Lig.
 Then, he joined Serbian club OFK Kikinda playing with them in the 1993–94 First League of FR Yugoslavia.

 Personal life

 Bilbija's son, Nemanja, is also a professional footballer who currently plays for Bosnian Premier League club Zrinjski Mostar.